gpitrella/JUNIOR/README.md

 The `DB_KEY` is a random security keyword, you can change or keep it.
 The `ACCESS_TOKEN` is a security keyword to Mercado Pago, you can create one in this platform and make a success buy.
 In this link https://www.mercadopago.com.ar/developers/es/docs/checkout-api/integration-test/test-cards you can get all information to check a success buy in TechMarket.

-In Auth Config you must generated your own Google and SendGrid credential to use this functionalities.
+In Auth Config you must generated your own Google and SendGrid credential to use this functionalities.s.